dhlab-basel/JDNConvertibleCalendar/README.md

 # JDNConvertibleCalendar

-## General Remarks

-**Please note that this software is still in a early state of development.
-Currently, only the Gregorian and Julian calendar are supported.**

 ## Introduction

 `JDNConvertibleCalendar` offers a convenient way to convert a given date to other calendars making use of the *Julian Day*.
 The Julian Day is